Peri-peri chicken is so easy to make and you can control the spices to your family's preferences.

-Anti-inflammatory chili really should be in all our diets, even in small amounts if we don't like the heat.
+Anti-inflammatory chili really should be in all our diets, even in small amounts if we do not like the heat.

-Turn the oven up to high heat, say about 170 degrees and let your pieces simmer for at least half an hour.
+Turn the oven up to high heat, say about 170 degrees, and let your pieces simmer for at least half an hour.